notevibes. Free Browser Vocoder

 A real channel vocoder that runs entirely in your browser.

 Record straight from your mic or drop an existing voice clip.
-Any speech becomes the words your robot voice speaks.
+Any speech becomes the words your robot voice speaks — no beat or backing track needed.

-Pick a buzzy synth (the classic vocoder robot), a hollow 8-bit square, or a breathy whisper carrier built from noise.
+A buzzy synth for the classic vocoder robot, a hollow 8-bit square, or a breathy whisper built from noise.
+One click swaps the whole character.

 Tune the Sound

-Choose the pitch, slide the band count from 8 to 32 for more or less intelligibility, and toggle consonant clarity.
+Set the pitch, slide the band count from 8 to 32 for more or less clarity, and toggle the consonant blend that makes the words readable.

 Your voice is analyzed and re-synthesized locally with the Web Audio API.
-Nothing is uploaded or stored.
+Nothing is uploaded or stored — the recording never leaves your device.

 No Upload